-Social interaction with others involves awareness and skills in both verbal and non-verbal (proximity, facial expression, gestures) language.
-Appropriate skills include: establishing eye contact, appropriate greetings, maintaining appropriate personal space, initiating conversation with someone, maintaining the topic of conversation, asking relevant questions, responding appropriately to questions asked, and taking turns during conversations.
+Social communication involves both verbal and non-verbal language aspects.
+The interpretation and meaning of what we say is primarily conveyed through non-verbal language, that is, how we are conveying the words spoken such as through facial expression, gestures, and tone of voice.
+Speech-Language Pathologists evaluate many different areas, including: establishing eye contact, appropriate greetings, maintaining appropriate personal space, initiating conversation with someone, maintaining the topic of conversation, asking relevant questions, responding appropriately to questions asked, and taking turns during conversations.

-We provide a functional therapy approach tailored to the needs of the child, in conjunction with the child's family members, preschool/school teachers, and EPA's.
-Therapy includes explicit teaching and practice with regards to the appropriate social use of language.
+We provide a functional therapy approach tailored to the needs of the child, in conjunction with the child's family members, health care team, preschool/school teachers, and EPA's.
+Therapy includes explicit teaching and plenty of practice opportunities with regards to conversational skills and the appropriate social use of language.